royward/optimized-mandelbrot/README.md

 # optimized-mandelbrot
 A set of optimizations of a Mandelbrot Set for x86-64 generator that gives ~8x speed improvement over the basic loop.
 This is designed to go with https://orange-kiwi.com/optimization-example-mandelbrot-part-1/

+NOTE: this is example code, rather than a full library.

 This currently only builds under Linux. but would be easy to port to other operating systems.
+It also uses C++, but this would be quite portable to other languages.

 To build, use the command:

 <pre>make</pre>